MallorcaJS/node-workshop/README.md

   - net: creates a very simple server that can be accessed via telnet
   - unit-tests: shows how to export a function and how to unit-test it

-Run <code>npm install</code> in the root folder of the project in order to install dependencies.
+Run <code>npm install</code> from the root folder of the project in order to install dependencies.

-Run <code>grunt</code> fron the root folder to jshint the code.
+Run <code>grunt</code> from the root folder to jshint the code.

 Run <code>npm test</code> from the root folder to run the tests.